rifqidmw/Trilux-CMMS-Plus-iOS/README.md

-Trilux CMMS Plus iOS
+# Trilux CMMS Plus iOS

-- Rule create variable

-var titleLabel
-var iconImageView

-if when on IBOulet
+Trilux Asset Management System application to facilitate all forms of asset management in hospitals.

+## Naming Variable

+Using camelCase for variable name like this one

+selectedIndex
+tabCategory

+On IBOutlet like this one

-@IBOulet weak var nextButton: UIButton!
+@IBOulet weak var roundedButton: UIButton!

-- Rule for naming component
+## Naming Component

-for naming component using title case like this one
+using TitleCase for naming component like this one

-TextField
 GeneralButton
+ProgressBar
 etc.